PeerWORKS

 Peer Support Specialist - Behavioral Health Certification and Apprenticeship Program

-To join the waiting list for Cohort 4 please click "Join Now" below.
+To apply for Cohort 4 please click "Apply Now" below.

 Note: All classroom training activities will be conducted remotely via Zoom.
 Experiential shadowing (if in-person) will follow CDC guidelines and protocols setup by partner organizations to reduce the spread of COVID-19.
 For more info, check out the section titled Guidance for COVID-19 at this website HERE.